darklife/darkriscv/README.md

 The currently simulation only runs the "hello world" code, which is not a complete test and left lots of instructions uncovered (such as the aiupc instruction, also pointed by our friend HYF).
-I hope a more complete test will be possible in the future.
+I hope a more complete test will be possible in the future (see issue #9 for more details!).

 ## Future Work!